 Anti-MPO and anti-PR3 antibodies can be characterised by BlueDiver Dot, ANCAGDIV-24 or individual ELISA assays available through CLS.

 Antibodies are targeted to a component of the glomerular basement membrane (GBM).
 Anti-GBM are the primary pathogenic autoantibodies inducing glomerulonephritis in all patients with Goodpasture Syndrome.

-Circulating ant-GBM antibodies can be detected with immunofluorescence on kidney tissue or ELISA or BlueDiver Dot.
+Circulating ant-GBM antibodies can be detected with immunofluorescence on kidney tissue or BlueDiver Dot.

 |Code||Description||MSDS||Instructions for use|

 |1140||ANCA (ethanol fixed substrate) IFA|